Abernaughty/git-maber/fluid-sim/memory-bank/progress.md

 3. Consider adding additional visual effects or features
 4. Create documentation for users
 5. Monitor Azure Static Web App deployment for any issues
+6. Implement reflective effect between the logo and fluid (in the reflective-logo branch)

 ## Deployment Configuration
 - Added `staticwebapp.config.json` for Azure Static Web App deployment